 Dinner – what would your artist typically eat for dinner?
 Dinner time is a good time to go over what you have learned over the course of the day, discuss what you have done, what was good and what wasn’t (aching arms from painting under the table!)

-If you plan an art day, take some pics and post them on My Organized Chaos Facebook wall, I would love to see what you get up to.
+If you plan an art day, tag me over on Instagram (@jojoebi) I love to see what you have been up to.

-And don’t forget, to make the most out of your visits to galleries and museum, grab yourself a copy of The Gallery And Museum Survival Guide For Parents, available in these Amazon stores (the paper vernon will be out soon)
+And don’t forget, to make the most out of your visits to galleries and museum, grab yourself a copy of The Gallery And Museum Survival Guide For Parents, available on Amazon and all good book sellers.